Skip to content

 Sync

 Eidos follows the Local-First principle.
-Your data is stored on your local device by default, and sync is treated as an optional tool for backup and collaboration.
+Your data is stored on your local device by default, and sync is treated as an optional layer for cross-device continuity, remote backup, and recovery.

 Eidos offers a progressive sync strategy, allowing you to choose the most suitable method based on your needs: